 Lagoa de Santiago

-Continue on to Lagoa de Santiago – gorgeous emerald lake surrounded by a forest.
+Continue on to Lagoa de Santiago – a gorgeous emerald lake surrounded by a forest.
 The lake is located in the crater of Sete Cidades in its own crater.

 Lagoa das Sete Cidades